k2052/journal.2052.me/src/posts/2016-02-08-HowToSolveAnInterviewChallenge.md

 Interview puzzles are like word problems.
 Once you understand them they tend to be rather straightforward.
 The only reason they are hard is because the skills needed to pick apart an interview challenge are not the same ones you use to pick apart and breakdown a real world problem.

-Let's take typical challenge from Codility [Frog river one](https://codility.com/programmers/task/frog_river_one) and see how it looks:
+Let's take a typical challenge from Codility [Frog river one](https://codility.com/programmers/task/frog_river_one) and see how it looks:

 <blockquote>